c-mart/solitaire-pontifex/notes.md

 From https://www.schneier.com/cryptography/solitaire/

 ## Todo
+- Tie it all together, write a nice readme
-- Build verbose output
+- Build verbose output?
-- Refactor joker rotation to use a circular data structure rather than hard-coding special cases
 - Use unicode representations of cards? https://en.wikipedia.org/wiki/Standard_52-card_deck#Text
-- Every public function checks valid input?
+- Every function checks valid input?
 Or make functions not public?
-- Accept key phrase

 ## Implementation notes
 Deck has state, should be an object